 2016 - Current

-Curator & Lead Researcher for Talking to Action: Art, Pedagogy and Activism in the Americas
+Curator & Lead Researcher, Talking to Action: Art, Pedagogy and Activism in the Americas

 Otis College of Art & Design, The Getty’s Pacific Standard Time: LA/LA.

 Lead Otis College of Art’s research, curatorial and publication proposal for the Getty’s Pacific Standard Time: LA/LA initiative.
 The research phase of Talking to Action has collaborated with institutions, artists and theorists in different cities across the hemisphere while collaboratively investigating community-based art practices.
 Talking to Action is currently on tour with an exhibition and bilingual publication.

 Assistant Professor, Latin American and Latino Art History